 NOTE for new students: You will be charged for the standard Student Health Plan (HMO) unless you waive out.
 However, charges that appear on your account do not mean that you have been enrolled in either of the health insurance plans offered by Mills College.
 You must do that yourself by going online to the Student Net during Open Enrollment (7/1–8/31 in the Summer or 12/1–1/31 in the Winter).
 Or—if you choose the alternate plan—the Student Health Deductible Plan (DHMO), you will be printing out an enrollment form and submitting it to the Wellness Manager (see instructions further down on this page).

+If you do not act during Open Enrollment, you will be contacted many times in an attempt to discern your preference.
+If you still do not respond after the close of Open Enrollment, late fees will be applied and you will be waived or enrolled based on your status for the previous term.
 Late changes or attempts to enroll are not automatic and will delay your coverage and care.
 You will incur late fees.
 So please complete the process during Open Enrollment.